jrcichra/rpi-netboot-ansible/README.md

 - Check the Ansible Playbook errors
 - Check the TFTP server logs with `docker logs <container-id>`

+## Raspberry Pi 3B

+If you're trying to boot a Raspberry Pi 3B and it never sends out a DHCP request, try plugging it in to a different switch for its first hop.
+For me 50% of my switches worked, 50% of my switches did not.
+Not even a brand new TPLink managed switch.

 # TODO

 - Combine playbooks into a single top-level playbook to make it easier to run